cisco/webex-assistant-sdk/README.md

 # Webex Assistant SDK

-An SDK for developing Webex Assistant extensions based on the [MindMeld](www.mindmeld.com) platform.
+An SDK for developing Webex Assistant Skills based on the [MindMeld](www.mindmeld.com) platform.

 ## Install the SDK